sord-dev/RecipeAI-POC/README.md

 ## Limitations

+### Large datasets will struggle

-### Can only really generate a few recipes or foods at a time, meaning that generating large datasets will struggle.
+Can only really generate a few recipes or foods at a time, meaning that generating large datasets will struggle.

 - Possible fix would be to store a pregenorated amount of recipes and only generate the users recommended recipes at a time.
 - User recommended recipes may need to be generated one by one on demand as well due to the same issue.

-### Large latency time from request to recipe generation.
+### Large latency time

+From request to recipe generation:

 ![image](https://user-images.githubusercontent.com/75338985/235352560-f986acf0-baba-408d-90d9-20333b0438f5.png)